Sripada123/Basic-HTML/README.md

 # Basic-HTML
-ATU Website CS department website using HTML
+CS department website in ATU using HTML